This page will be curated.

-I chose years curated by names of women poets I recognized: Caroline Kizer, Denise Levertov, Ursula K. LeGuin, Adrienne Rich, Margaret Atwood, Louise Glück.
+I chose years curated by names of poets I recognized: Caroline Kizer, Denise Levertov, Ursula K. LeGuin, Adrienne Rich, Margaret Atwood, Louise Glück.
 I didn’t have time to explore as many specific places, as in publications, institutions, and landscapes I have been fortunate enough to call home, yet they still managed to find their way into my view.

 On typed pages and telegraphed replies, I found threads about the weather anchored to place.
 There were countless references to convergence while often admitting his chores at home needed to be done before committing to more readings, teaching workshops, and advising.

 I want this poetics inquiry to center work, which is intimately shaped by my understanding of class—both born into and theoretically earned.
 Evolving (and stagnant) racial and gender politics are seeped into my thoughts of who I collectively see, value, and ultimately validate as an Artist.
 Filtering what is useful to me in all this noise is in perpetual revision.

 How is the world?
 Not who owns it.
 What I want is to know.
 5 June 1983